suhanw/cli_chess/README.md

     - `Rook`
   - `Pawn`

-Furthermore, to implement a separation of concerns, I defined separate classes that represents the `Player`, the `Board`, the `Display`, and the `Game`.
-In summary, the `Display` object renders the board (and any instructions/messages) based on the current game state, the `Board` validates and updates the game state based on how all the pieces are positioned, the `Player` provides input to move the pieces into new positions, and lastly the `Game` initializes the board and players, and stops the game when a checkmate is reached.
+Furthermore, to keep a separation of concerns, I defined separate classes that represents the `Player`, the `Board`, the `Display`, and the `Game`.
+In summary, the `Display` object renders the board (and any instructions/messages) based on the current game state, the `Board` validates and updates the game state based on how all the pieces are positioned, the `Player` provides input to move specific pieces into new positions, and lastly the `Game` initializes the board and players, and stops the game when a checkmate is reached.

-Lastly, I used 'duck typing' for the `HumanPlayer` and `ComputerPlayer`, so that the `Game` object does not have to distinguish between the player types, and assumes the same behaviors for either types.
+Lastly, I used 'duck typing' in defining the `HumanPlayer` and `ComputerPlayer`, so that the `Game` object does not have to distinguish between the player types, and assumes the same behaviors for either types.

 ### Calculating Moves for a Sliding Piece

 ![Sliding Piece](docs/sliding_piece.gif)

-Calculating the valid moves for a sliding piece lends itself to a recursive algorithm, where we can assume all the squares along an axis in a given direction as valid until we hit these base cases:
+Calculating the valid moves for a sliding piece lends itself to a recursive algorithm, where we can assume all the squares along an axis in a given direction are valid moves until we hit these base cases:
 1. square is no longer in bounds
 2. square is occupied by a piece of the same color
 3. square is occupied by a piece of the opposing color, which also means the current square is a valid move